jundalisay/superb/content/en/research/constitutions/ph/1899/title-07.md

 Article 68

 The President may be authorized by special law:
 - To alienate, transfer or exchange any portion of Philippine territory
 - To incorporate any other territory to the Philippine territory
 - To admit the stationing of foreign troops in Philippine territory
 - To ratify of alliance, defensive as well as offensive, special treaties of commerce, those which stipulate to grant subsidies to a foreign power, and those which may compel Filipinos to render personal service.
 - Secret treaties in no case may prevail over the provisions of open treaties or treaties made publicly
 - To grant general amnesties and pardons
 - To coin money

-Article 69
+**Article 69**

-To the President belongs the power to issue regulations for the compliance and application of the laws in accordance with the requisites prescribed in said laws.
+The President can issue regulations for the compliance and application of the laws in accordance with the requisites prescribed by those laws.

-Article 70
+**Article 70**

 The President, with the prior approval by majority vote of the Representatives, may dissolve the Assembly before the expiration of its legislation term.
-In this case, new elections shall be called within three months.
+- In this case, new elections shall be called within 3 months.

-Article 71
+**Article 71**

 The President of the Republic may be held liable only for cases of high treason.

-Article 72
+**Article 72**

 The President's salary shall be fixed by special law which can only be changed after the presidential term has expired.